3DOM-FBK/RF4PCC/README.md

 ### 3.  **Test file:** the rest of your dataset with the same features, in the same order
 ### 4.  **Feature and class index file:** create a two-lines file, the first line is dedicated to the column index of the features that you are using, the second line is for the column which contain the class index.

-   For example,considering the following distribution of the point cloud columns
+   For example, considering the following distribution of the point cloud columns
    ### x y z r g b f1 f2 f3 class_index
    ### if you want to use f1 f2 f3 as features the txt file will be :
    Line_1: 6 7 8